pretorh/lfs-notes/steps/3-main-build.md

 `(expect -c "spawn ls" | grep "spawn ls" && echo "SUCCESS") || echo "FAILED"`

 The tests are critical.
-Had issues on `2.39` when running in parallel, with the failing tests changing on reruns (see `steps/test-results.md`)
+Had issues on `2.39` when running in parallel, with the failing tests changing on reruns.
 Passes when using `--jobs 1`, though there were build errors in `make check` which caused the step to fail.
+See `./scripts/packages/binutils/tests.sh`

 Remove static libs after installing

-time: 2.3x real (user+sys: 8.5x)
+time: 3.6x real (user+sys 7.4x) (was 2.3x/8.5x with parallel tests)

 ### gmp, mpfr, mpc